RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 }
 ```

-Notice that I've also emptied the `.import-header-font()` and `.import-regular-font()` mixins.
+Notice that we've also emptied the `.import-header-font()` and `.import-regular-font()` mixins.
-As we're not using a custom font these can be left blank.
+As we're not using a custom font, these can be left blank.

 ## Advanced skinning changes

-The things are above can be seen as the more simple cases of doing custom skinning.
-To fine tune everything we'll need to do some more advanced changes.
+The changes above can be considered as simple cases of custom skinning.
+To fine-tune everything we'll need to do some more advanced changes.
 We'll handle this inside the [Advanced skin changes using css](./Advanced-skinning.md) topic.